Blackhawks build early lead, beat Wild 3-1

 AVALANCHE 4, DUCKS 3, OT

 ANAHEIM, Calif.
-(AP) - Mikko Rantanen's power-play slap shot with 1.3 seconds left in overtime lifted Colorado past Anaheim.
+(AP) - Mikko Rantanen's power-play slap shot with 1.3 seconds on the clock in overtime lifted Colorado over slumping Anaheim.

-Nathan MacKinnon scored twice and Rantanen had two assists for the Avalanche, who overcame a 3-1 deficit to hand the Ducks their 12th loss in 15 games.
-Sven Andrighetto also had a goal for Colorado, and Philipp Grubauer stopped 30 shots.
+Rantanen also had two assists for the Avalanche, who overcame a 3-1 deficit to hand the Ducks their 12th loss in 15 games.
+Nathan MacKinnon added a goal and two assists, and Philipp Grubauer stopped 30 shots for Colorado.
+Sven Andrighetto and Gabriel Landeskog scored the other Avalanche goals.

 Brandon Montour, Ryan Getzlaf and Ondrej Kase scored for Anaheim.
 Ryan Miller made 38 saves.